You are viewing a story from harrypotterfanfiction.com

 “Accessory to the Murder of Albus Dumbledore… GUILTY.”

 His lawyers had done their job well in striking a deal.
-The Ministry would drop the Attempted Murder charge, so long as they got a guilty verdict for being an Accessory to Murder.
+The Ministry would silence the Attempted Murder charge, so long as they got a guilty verdict for being an Accessory to Murder.
 He did, after all, take months to mend the Vanishing Cabinet without saying anything to anyone of the plot to kill Dumbledore.

 Some days later, Hermione sat at his sentencing and watched him again stand at the reading of the sentence without so much as flinching… or wincing… or any movement at all.